deargle-classes/msbx5500-spring-2020-project/report.md

 For this stage, we took our best performing model to pickle.
 From the model evaluation stages, we selected Random Forest because it had the best scores across the board, just edging out our Gradient Boosted model.
 Once this model is pickled, we can load it into our app.py document, which is explained below.

 The threshold set for deployment for CTU-13 was **0.25**, which is the threshold that maximizes the F1 score for our CTU-13 model.
+To clarify, this is the threshold used to predict "from a botnet" or "not from a botnet".

 #### app.py: METHOD - process_file